nodejs/node/doc/api/addons.md

 ## Addon examples

 Following are some example addons intended to help developers get started.
-The examples make use of the V8 APIs.
+The examples use the V8 APIs.
 Refer to the online [V8 reference][v8-docs] for help with the various V8 calls, and V8's [Embedder's Guide][] for an explanation of several concepts used such as handles, scopes, function templates, etc.